KevSex/Logstash-Minemeld-integration/README.md

 # Logstash/Minemeld integration

-With the lack of information out there to integrate minemeld with logstash, I thought I'd write up some steps detailing this procedure including a use case for Threat Intelligence feeds.
+With the lack of information out there to integrate minemeld with logstash, I thought I'd write up some steps detailing this procedure.

 ## Prerequisites